sign-language-processing/sign-language-processing.github.io/src/index.md

 @saunders2020progressive propose Progressive Transformers, a model to translate from discrete spoken language sentences to continuous 3D sign pose sequences in an autoregressive manner.
-Unlike symbolic transformers [@vaswani2017attention], which can predict an end-of-sequence (`EOS`) token, in every step the progressive transformer predicts a $counter ∈ [0,1]$ in addition to the pose.
+Unlike symbolic transformers [@vaswani2017attention], which use a discrete vocabulary, and thus can predict an end-of-sequence (`EOS`) token, in every step the progressive transformer predicts a
+$counter ∈ [0,1]$ in addition to the pose.
 In inference time, $counter=1$ is considered as the end of the sequence.
-They test their approach of the RWTH-PHOENIX-Weather-2014T dataset using OpenPose pose estimation and show favorable results when evaluating using back-translation from the generated poses to spoken language.
+They test their approach on the RWTH-PHOENIX-Weather-2014T dataset using OpenPose 2D pose estimation, uplifted to 3D [@pose:zelinka2020neural], and show favorable results when evaluating using back-translation from the generated poses to spoken language.
 They further show [@saunders2020adversarial] that using an adversarial discriminator between the ground truth poses, and the generated poses, conditioned on the input spoken language text improves the production quality as measured using back-translation.